jamiebutterworth2016/accessibility/interactive-elements.md

 <hr>

 # 2. Signifiers 🛜
-- Signals that an element is interactive, communicates how to interact and provides feedback.
+- Signals an element is interactive
+- Communicates how to interact and provides feedback.
 - Reduce confusion and improve usability.
 - Example: a blue🟦, underlined word signals a clickable link